exxamalte/home-assistant-custom-components-nsw-rural-fire-service-fire-danger/info.md

 There is currently no option to switch between the two feeds, so please delete and recreate the configuration if you want to switch feeds.

+The actual feed contains the value "NONE" in case no rating has been issued.
+This is converted into `None` which has a special meaning in Python and hence in Home Assistant, and which subsequently may cause confusion when used in automations.
+There is an option available when setting up this integration to automatically convert this into "No Rating" which is the term used on the RFS website.

 **Please note:** If you have previously used the [custom component published on my GitHub repository](https://github.com/exxamalte/home-assistant-customisations/tree/master/nsw-rural-fire-service-fire-danger), please remove this manually including any template sensors you created.

 All entities will be generated automatically and the state will be updated every 15 minutes from the external feed.